Pay and working hours for expatriate staff

 - A break if the working day exceeds 6 hours.
 The duration of the break depends on its purpose, e.g. a lunch break.

-- Two consecutive days off per week, which must be preceded by a daily rest period.
-The period between the two consecutive days off cannot exceed 6 days.
+- One day off per week, which must be preceded by a daily rest period.
+There must be no more than 6 days between the 2 days off.

 - Weekly working hours may not exceed an average of 48 hours, including overtime.